Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Today, when the French celebrate Christmas, chocolate is always part of "Le Réveillon de Noël", the Christmas Eve meal.

-With plenty of adjustments and exceptions, of course, but you can expect a traditional French Christmas dinner to look something like this:
+Whether served as a French Christmas Eve meal or as Christmas Day lunch, the menu structure remains largely the same, with plenty of adjustments and exceptions, of course.
+Here's what you can expect a traditional French Christmas dinner to look like:

 Probably not too different than it might in North America or England.